Scar-soft-Benin/scarsoft/README.md

-# Scar-Soft - Website & Dashboard
+# Scar-Soft - Company Website

 ## 💪 Scar-Soft: Digital Solutions for Your Success!
 We transform your ideas into efficient and innovative solutions.